News

 Back on Track: Presenting to the Board of Supervisors

-On Tuesday, March 19th, MCBC and the Friends of Alto Tunnel presented a petition with over 2,000 signatures along with a letter of support co-signed by two dozen organizations and businesses, to the Marin County Board of Supervisors.
+On Tuesday, March 19th, MCBC and the Friends of Alto Tunnel presented a petition with over 2,000 signatures.
+This came along with a letter of support co-signed by two dozen organizations and businesses, to the Marin County Board of Supervisors.
 We’re grateful for the tremendous showing of support from community members who signed and shared the petition, as well as Marin Cyclists and many other local businesses and bike shops who signed the letter of support.

 No other project before you right now has the potential to save emissions like this project couldI believe we have the courage in this room to take the next step – yes, there will be issues, but let’s prioritize working through them.
 Like no other time in our history, money is coming down from the feds for exactly these types of projects.
 Would we rather the money be spent in another county or here?
 By not asking, we will never receive. – Tarrell Kullaway, Executive Director of MCBC and Vice Mayor Town of San Anselmo